Meet the

 Midwives

-Terra Nova Midwifery is comprised of four wonderful midwifery care teams: Team Quince, Team Willow, Team Hemlock and the Postpartum Team.
+Terra Nova Midwifery is comprised of four wonderful midwifery care teams: Team Quince, Team Willow, Team Hemlock and Team Larch

 Team Quince is a shared-care team of 4 midwives; Jenny, Alix, Alyssa, and Jessi